IgaoGuru/lavender-garden/_notes/Capture Habit.md

 ---
 title: The Capture Habit
-tags: Tobeprocessed
+tags: Inbox
 ---

-Made famous by David Allen through his book "Getting Things Done", the Capture Habit is simply an ingrained habit that help us to jot down anything that our brain or the external environment throws at us.
+Made famous by David Allen through his book "Getting Things Done", the Capture Habit is simply an ingrained habit that helps us to jot down anything that our brain or the external environment throws at us.

 The capture habit has two components, the [[Idea Capture]] and [[Task Capture]].